 Do I need a computer?
 Or can I make it with a phone or a tablet?

-But if you are making something like a little house cut from cardboard, the answer is that you can use your phone or tablet to run your Cricut.
+But if you make little houses cut from cardboard, the answer is that you can use your phone or tablet to run your Cricut.

 Be sure to download the free Cricut Design Space software from Cricut.
 Here are Cricut's instructions on how to do that.

-What kind of files do I need to make little houses with a Cricut?
-What are SVG files?
+What kind of files do I need to make little houses with my Cricut?
+What are SVG files anyway?

 Here's another SVG pattern as an example.
 This is the Thanksgiving Putz house with all its pieces.